Brand Names: Monurol

 Fosfomycin is used to treat bladder infections.

-Fosfomycin may also be used for purposes other than those listed in this medication guide.
+Fosfomycin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fosfomycin (Monurol)?